MutinyWallet/mutiny-startos/instructions.md

 4. Backup your seed phrase.
 This is the only way to recover your funds if you lose access to your wallet.
 Settings -> Backup -> Tap to Reveal Seed Words
 5. Send funds to your wallet by clicking the receive button sending to the on-chain address or lightning invoice.

+## Caveats

+If you try to restore your existing Mutiny Wallet to a self-hosted instance, your lightning channels will not be restored.
+If you want to restore your lightning channels you will need to export state from your original wallet and import it into your new self-hosted instance.
+The tools for this exist in the Emergency kit in the Settings page.